Azerbaijanis in Georgia: Imperial Russian rule

-After Russia conquered the South Caucasus and Dagestan from Qajar Iran following the Russo-Persian War (1804-1813), the Russo-Persian War (1826-1828) and the out-coming treaties of Gulistan and Turkmenchay, the government reorganised the Kingdom of Georgia into a governorate, with subdivisions of its own, five of which were referred to as the Tatar ranges (the Czarist nomenclature used the word "Tatar" for Azerbaijani), namely Borchali, Pambak, Shuragel, Kazakh, and Shamshadin.
-In 1868, the latter two became part of the Elisabethpol Governorate, while the former three were incorporated into the Tiflis Governorate as the Borchali uyezd.
+After Russia conquered the South Caucasus and Dagestan from Qajar Iran following the Russo-Persian War (1804–1813), the Russo-Persian War (1826–1828) and the out-coming treaties of Gulistan and Turkmenchay, the government reorganised the Georgian kingdom into a governorate, with subdivisions of its own, five of which were referred to as the Tatar ranges (the Czarist nomenclature used the word "Tatar" for Azerbaijani), namely Borchali, Pambak, Shuragel, Kazakh, and Shamshadin.
+In 1868, the latter two became part of the Elizavetpol Governorate, while the former three were incorporated into the Tiflis Governorate as the Borchali uyezd.
 The plains of the uyezd were mainly Azerbaijani-populated: out of 63 villages in the Borchali Plain covering 390 square versts (equal to 444 square kilometres) of land, 61 were populated with Azerbaijanis.

 In Tiflis, Azerbaijanis have historically populated the neighbourhood of Ortachala (from Azerbaijani orta, meaning "central, middle", and Georgian ჭალა (ch'ala), meaning "green coastal area"), also known as Maidan (Meydan, meaning "square") or Sheitanbazar (Şeytanbazar, meaning "Devil's market"), as well as Seidabad (Seyidabad; "city of sayyids"), the old baths district.

 In November 1905, Tiflis almost became an arena of Armenian–Azerbaijani ethnic clashes, which had already affected and caused violent conflicts and massacres in the rest of the South Caucasus.
 The Armenian population of the city at the time was 50,000, putting the 1,000 Azerbaijanis in a dangerous situation.
 Militia units of the Armenian nationalist Dashnaktsutiun party seized control of key positions.
 The Azerbaijanis were assisted by 2,000 mounted volunteers from Borchali.
-By three o'clock in the afternoon on 27 November there were already 22 killed and wounded.
+By three o'clock in the afternoon on 27 November 1905 there were already 22 killed and wounded.
 In response, social democrat labourer activists organised a peaceful rally, calling on both parties not to engage in a conflict, and managed to acquire arms from the Viceroyalty of the Caucasus in order to patrol the streets.
 Following mediation, both sides came to a peaceful agreement on 1 December 1905, and the Borchalians left the city.

 In 1919, during Georgia's brief independence, 34-year-old Parikhanim Sofiyeva, an Azerbaijani woman from the village of Karajalari near Karaiazi, won the parliament election in her constituency, becoming the first democratically elected Muslim woman in the history of the Caucasus and one of only five Georgian female MPs at the time.